AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 AsyncArray
 ----------

 Where the :cpp:`GpuArray` is a statically-sized array designed to be passed by value onto the device, :cpp:`AsyncArray` is a dynamically-sized array container designed to work between the CPU and GPU. :cpp:`AsyncArray` stores a CPU pointer and a GPU pointer and coordinates the movement of an array of objects between the two.
-It is a one-time container, designed to take an initial value for the objects, move it to the GPU, work in a manner that allows full asynchronously between the CPU and GPU, and return a final value back to the device.
-If the data needs to be returned to the GPU again, it will be necessary to build a new :cpp:`AsyncArray`.
+It can take initial values from the host and move them to the device.
+It can copy the data from device back to host.
+It can also be used as scratch space on device.

-The call to the destructor of :cpp:`AsyncArray` is added to the GPU stream as a callback function.
-This guarantees the :cpp:`AsyncArray` built in each loop iteration continues to exist until after all GPU kernels are completed without forcing the code to become serialized.
-The resulting :cpp:`AsyncArray` class is "Async-safe", meaning it can be safely used in asynchronous code regions that contain both CPU work and GPU launches, including :cpp:`MFIter` loops.
+The call to delete the memory is added to the GPU stream as a callback function in the destructor of :cpp:`AsyncArray`.
+This guarantees the memory allocated in :cpp:`AsyncArray` continues to exist after the :cpp:`AsyncArray` object is deleted when going out of scope until after all GPU kernels in the stream are completed without forcing the code to synchronize.
+The resulting :cpp:`AsyncArray` class is "async-safe", meaning it can be safely used in asynchronous code regions that contain both CPU work and GPU launches, including :cpp:`MFIter` loops.

 :cpp:`AsyncArray` is also portable.
 When built without ``USE_CUDA``, the object only stores and handles the CPU version of the data.

-A :cpp:`AsyncArray` is used by constructing it from a reference to a host object containing an initial value, retrieving the associated device pointer, passing the pointer into an device function and copying the final value back to the CPU.
-An example using :cpp:`AsyncArray` is given below, which finds the avarage value of all the boundary cells of a :cpp:`MultiFab`:
+An example using :cpp:`AsyncArray` is given below,

 .. highlight:: c++

 ::

-    // Previously defined MultiFab "multiFab".
-    // Find the average value of boundary cells.
+    Real h_s = 0.0;
+    AsyncArray<Real> aa_s(&h_s, 1);  // Build AsyncArray of size 1
+    Real* d_s = aa_s.data();         // Get associated device pointer

+    for (MFIter mfi(mf); mfi.isValid(); ++mfi)
     {
-        Real avg_val = 0;
-        AsyncArray<Real> a_avg(&avg_val, 1);     // Build AsyncArray
+        Vector<Real> h_v = a_cpu_function();
+        AsyncArray<Real> aa_v1(h_v.data(), h_v.size());
-        Real* d_avg = a_avg.data(); 		      // Get associated device ptr.
+        Real* d_v1 = aa_v1.data();  // A device copy of the data

-        long total_cells = 0;

-        for (MFIter mfi(multiFab); mfi.isValid(); ++mfi)
-        {
-            const Box& gbx = mfi.fabbox();
-            const Box& vbx = mfi.validbox();
-            BoxList blst = amrex::boxDiff(gbx,vbx);
-            const int nboxes = blst.size();
-            if (nboxes > 0)
-            {
-                // Create AsyncArray for boxes describing boundary and
+        std::size_t n = ...;
-                //    obtain associated device pointer.
+        AsyncArray<Real> aa_v2(n);  // Allocate temporary space on device
-                AsyncArray<Box> async_boxes(blst.data().data(), nboxes);
-                Box const* pboxes = async_boxes.data();

-                long ncells = 0;
-                for (const auto& b : blst) {
-                    ncells += b.numPts();
+        Real* d_v2 = aa_v2.data();  // A device pointer to uninitialized data

+        ... // gpu kernels using the data pointed by d_v1 and atomically
+            // updating the data pointed by d_s.
+            // d_v2 can be used as scratch space and for pass data
+            // between kernels.

+        // If needed, we can copy the data back to host using
+        // AsyncArray::copyToHost(host_pointer, number_of_elements);

+        // At the end of each loop the compiler inserts a call to the
+        // destructor of aa_v* on cpu.
+Objects aa_v* are deleted, but
+        // their associated memory pointed by d_v* is not deleted
+        // immediately until the gpu kernels in this loop finish.
     }
-                total_cells += ncells;

-                Array4<Real const> const& arr = multiFab.array(mfi);
-                amrex::ParallelFor ( ncells,
-                [=] AMREX_GPU_DEVICE(long icell)
-                {
-                    // Use async_boxes to calc cell for this thread. const Dim3 cell = amrex::getCell(pboxes, nboxes, icell).dim3();
-                    for (int n = strt_comp; n < strt_comp+ncomp; ++n)
-                    {
-                        *d_avg += arr(cell.x,cell.y,cell.z,n);   // Add cell value to total.
-                    }
-                });

-            }
-        }
-        a_avg.copyToHost(&avg_val, 1);         // Return d_avg value to host in avg_val.
+    aa_s.copyToHost(&h_s, 1); // Copy the value back to host

-        avg_val = avg_val / total_cells;
-    }

-Note that there are two :cpp:`AsyncArray`\s: one which is constructed outside the :cpp:`MFIter` loop and stores the sum of the cell values and one that is constructed inside that stores the data from the :cpp:`BoxArray` that defines the boundary. :cpp:`avg_val` needs to be returned after the sum of cell values is completed, so an explicit call to :cpp:`copyToHost` is made after the loop, but the :cpp:`async_boxes` is only used on the device, so no return call is needed.

 ManagedVector
 -------------